Big Data meets big healthcare for veteransBy Ronald Walli • August 7, 2017

 “We are entering a whole new era when we’ll have the best of both – historic advances in medicine and high-performance computing,” he said.
 Teaming with the University of Chicago, Brettin is confident that researchers will make great strides.

 “Twenty years ago, when I was working on the human genome project, my co-workers and I could imagine what human medicine might be like in the future, but it was only a dream,” Brettin said.
 “But I realized even then that computing would play a vital role in that future, and today it’s coming true right before my eyes.”

 Another challenge involves moving huge amounts of data efficiently and securely.
 The DOE’s ESnet, which provides high bandwidth and reliable connections that link scientists at national laboratories, universities and other research institutions, solves that problem.
 The ability to transmit data is an essential component of the effort, and the payoff will happen on multiple levels as experts in diverse fields engage.

-On the computational front, Theta, a 9.65-petaflops system designed in collaboration with Intel and Cray, will tackle the VA-DOE Big Data Science Initiative.
+On the computational front, Theta, a 9.65-petaflops system designed in collaboration with Intel and Cray, will aid the MVP-CHAMPION initiative.
 Aurora will be the next star of the Argonne Leadership Computing Facility (ALCF) and will play a prominent role in this data analysis challenge.